MihirBani2000/MapReduce/README.md

 ## Introduction

-Implement a basic distributed Map-reduce framework with handling Worker failure.
+Implemented a simple distributed Map-reduce framework with handling Worker failure.
 Used Go programming language.

 ## What is Map Reduce?